seniorsam/Jquery-accordion-v1.0.0/README.md

 How to install in your website:

-prerequisite:
+First you have to include those files in page:

-- Boostrap library
+- Boostrap library.
-- Jquery library
+- Jquery library.
+- acc_app.js file.
+- stylesheet.css

 Html markup to include one panel: